 e.
 The Administrator shall inform the petitioner of the decision.

 a.
-If the petitioner disagrees with the decision of the Administrator, he/she may present his/her case to the Student Administrative Council (SAC).
+If the petitioner disagrees with the decision of the Administrator, he/she may present their case to the Student Administrative Council (SAC).
 The petitioner must inform SAC, in writing, of this request.

 Lost Pass Service

 LTC return all lost, stolen or confiscated pass to the FSU administrator or the Office of the Registrar.

 Simply tap your FANCard on the on-board validator located at the front of the bus.

 >What if my FANCard doesnt work?